gassmoeller/BSSC/modules/introducing_oss.md

-# Engaging scientific users at project launch
+# Integrating users uncomfortable with open-source software

 This module is under construction, please come back later.